 The primary purpose of the VOCA victim assistance grant program is to extend and enhance services to victims of crime.
-The VOCA Federal Guidelines state that services are defined as those efforts that:
+The VOCA Federal Guidelines define services as those efforts that:

-- 1) Respond to the emotional and physical needs of crime victims; - 2) Assist primary and secondary victims of crime to stabilize their lives after victimization; - 3) Assist victims to understand and participate in the criminal justice system; and - 4) Provide victims of crime with a measure of safety and security such as boarding-up broken windows and replacing or repairing locks.
+- 1) Respond to the emotional and physical needs of crime victims; - 2) Assist primary and secondary victims of crime to stabilize their lives after victimization; - 3) Assist victims to understand and participate in the criminal justice system; and - 4) Provide victims of crime with a measure of safety and security.